JoeJHoward/PHP-SQL-Builder/README.md

 <br/>

 #### Filters
-Query filters are where you build your query to filter the table results.
+Query filters are where you build your query to filter the table results or statement to given values.
 The following methods can be used to filter the query:

 ```php
 # Add a WHERE clause